Permanent Disability Claims

 If you have a permanent injury from an incident at work, you may be eligible for Permanent Partial Disability (PPD) or Permanent Total Disability (PTD) benefits.

 If you are unsure if you qualify for PPD or PTD, then consult with the Law Office of Charles L. Powell today.
-We’ve represented clients in claims against workers’ compensation insurers such as Hartford Insurance, Travelers Insurance, Liberty Mutual and others.
+We have more than 33 years of experiene and have represented clients in claims against workers’ compensation insurers such as Hartford Insurance, Travelers Insurance, Liberty Mutual and others.

 Understanding Permanent Partial Disability (PPD)